 I’d really be happy to read your in-depth life story.
 I was surprised to discover there are more people who share my own thoughts, and who actually succeeded in implementing them, which is my next step.
 I don’t want to sound like a blind fanboy – but the only word I can come up with is HOLY SHIT.
 Not to mention that going through many of your photos does bring up an image of transitioning from one paradise to the next.

-With more and more similar incoming mails, maybe it is indeed time to give birth to a proper ‘about page’.
+With more and more similar emails, I guess it’s time to give birth to a proper about-page.

 Who Is Regev Elya?

 My goal is to build a life I don’t need a vacation from.
 (Sr. Rob Hill)

 I grew up in Tirat Carmel, a small town between the mountains and the beach, and had the most amazing childhood a kid can hope for.
-My father has 7 siblings with about 3 to 4 kids each – and we all grew up together like brothers and sisters.
+My father had 7 siblings with about 3 to 4 kids each – and we all grew up together like brothers and sisters.
 We call it ‘Tribe Elya’.
-All of us went to the same school that was separated by fence from our grandpa’s house.
+All of us went to the same school which was — and still is — separated by fence from our grandpa’s house.
 This meant a few things:

 - We could all meet every day at our grandpa’s huge yard to play with the animals, ride bicycles and climb trees.
 We did that every weekend too since all the family lived within 5 minutes walking from each other.
 There were no iPads, but joy was everywhere.
-25 years later, we still meet every friday and often even more frequently.
+Thirty years later, we still meet every Friday and often more frequently.

 - While most kids in my school had cheese sandwiches for lunch, I’d just go to the gate and yell ‘Sabbaaaaa’ (grandpa in Hebrew) and he would come and hand me a plate of whatever grandma cooked that day.
 And ladies and gentlemen: my grandma was no western career woman, she spoiled me and my friends with her handcrafted couscous, meat and spinach stew (“Bk’hila”) and the holy grail of Tunisian cuisine: THE TUNISIAN FRICCASEE SANDWICH.